Jet315/MobStacker/README.md

 https://i.imgur.com/WUld0jD.png

-The compiled plugin can be downloaded from SpigotMC: https://www.spigotmc.org/resources/mobstacker-merge-mobs-together-opensource.52459/
+The plugin can be viewed and downloaded from: https://www.spigotmc.org/resources/mobstacker-merge-mobs-together-opensource.52459/